box/boxcli/docs/login.md

   --no-color
       Turn off colors for logging

+  --platform-app
+      Skip the authentication method prompt and go directly to Platform App setup.
+      You will be prompted for Client ID and Client Secret.

 DESCRIPTION
   Sign in with OAuth 2.0 and create a new environment (or update an existing one with --reauthorize).